 To manage reserving risk and ultimate reserves risk, management employs a number of techniques to monitor premium and claims development patterns.
 An external independent actuary also performs an annual review of the claim's methodology.

 The objective of the Company's reserving policy is to produce accurate and reliable estimates that are consistent over time.
+The reinsurance agreement with ALIC also reduces the reserving risk significantly.

 Reinsurance strategy